Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 ### Vc Switch

-With selections of 900 and 2700, the switch is used to scale the Vc gap as displayed.
-In a DSCG installed F-4E, the switch must remain in the 2700 position at all times for proper APQ-120 system performance and monitoring.
+With selections of 900 and 2700, the switch is used to scale the Vc gap as displayed in F-4Es with the DVST installed, with the newer DSCG installed, the switch must remain in the 2700 position at all times for proper APQ-120 system performance and monitoring.

 ### Stab Switch

 The STAB switch controls the antenna pitch and roll stabilization modes.
-The default NOR (normal) position maintains stabilization in both channels, and INS system drift compensation is further applied.
+The default NOR (normal) position maintains stabilization in both channels, and INS system drift compensation is further applied in specific modes (AIR-GND).
 In STAB OUT the stabilization of pitch, roll, and INS drift is removed from the radar antenna.
-DRIFT OUT maintains pitch and roll stabilization, while removing the INS drift compensation.
+DRIFT OUT maintains pitch and roll stabilization, while removing the INS drift compensation in modes which use it.

 ## Digital Scan Converter Group